 What’s on offer?

 It may sound strange to say, but the focus really seems primarily on experiencing the works.
-No café or shop (the “tearoom” is actually a separate seating area simply designed for contemplation.
-No tea in sight).
+No café or shop to distract you.
+And the light airy galleries make the art particularly accessible.

-A ticket for or from from the museum gets you into the building and exhibition.
+An entrance ticket for or from the museum gets you into the building and exhibition(s).

 The gorgeous Albertina art museum is a near neighbour, as is the Staatsoper opera house.
 And a look down Goethegasse reveals a languid Goethe, frozen in bronze contemplation of his next literary masterpiece.